 Expats in Johannesburg will have a lifestyle that is largely similar to South Africans and they'll most likely befriend both locals and their fellow expats.
 Everybody in the city is influenced by its wealth and natural beauty.

 Shopping in Johannesburg

 There is no shortage of options when it comes to shopping in Johannesburg.
 From designer boutiques to bargain buys at local markets, mega malls and department stores, the city has it all.
 Sandton City, at the heart of the area it takes its name from, is a good place to start.
-Almost anything can be found at one of its almost 300 stores and, as if that isn’t enough, shoppers can catch their breath at the adjacent Nelson Mandela Square which offers fine dining and luxury shopping options of its own.
+Almost anything can be found at one of its hundreds of stores and, as if that isn’t enough, shoppers can catch their breath at the adjacent Nelson Mandela Square which offers fine dining and luxury shopping options of its own.

 Outdoor activities and sports in Johannesburg

 Johannesburg is known for being a premier shopping destination but it is also a city that celebrates sport.
-The city is home to the calabash-shaped FNB Stadium which hosted the FIFA World Cup Final in 2010; Ellis Park, where the Springboks famously won the Rugby World Cup in 1995; and the Wanderers Stadium, venue for the 2003 Cricket World Cup Final.
+The city is home to the calabash-shaped FNB Stadium which hosted the FIFA World Cup Final in 2010; Ellis Park, where the Springboks famously won the Rugby World Cup in 1995; and the Wanderers Stadium, venue for the 2003 ICC Cricket World Cup Final.

 Many of the locals and expats in Johannesburg choose to escape the hustle and bustle of the city on weekends.
 Some prefer destinations within the city such as the Johannesburg Zoo, Zoo Lake or the Walter Sisulu National Botanical Garden.